Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/mitigation.md

     </td>
     <td>
       <ul>
-        <li>This is the latest you can use H2 120s to have it back for an
+        <li>This is the latest H1 can use their 120s to have it back for an
         <em>Eye of the Tyrant</em> stack in P3.</li>
         <li>Use H2 90s before the third cleave of <em>Ascalon's Might</em> to
         guarantee it will be back for <em>Final Chorus</em>.</li>